Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Electromagnetic field and potentials

 where we used $\nabla \cdot \textbf{J}^{(L)} = \nabla \cdot \textbf{J}$, since $\nabla \cdot \textbf{J}^{(T)}=0$.
 Consequently, both the rotor and the divergence of the longitudinal component of the considered field are zero, so the considered field is transverse, and we can rewrite Maxwell's equations $\eqref{eq: equazioniMaxwell2}$ as

 Thus, the first and second Maxwell equations refer to the longitudinal components of the fields, while the third and fourth Maxwell equations refer to the transverse components of the fields.
-Let us now introduce the vector potential and the scalar potential.
-Since the divergence of the magnetic field is zero and since the divergence of a rotor is zero, the magnetic field can be written as the rotor of a vector field $\textbf{A}$, called the vector potential.
+Let us now introduce the textbftor potential and the scalar potential.
+Since the divergence of the magnetic field is zero and since the divergence of a rotor is zero, the magnetic field can be written as the rotor of a textbftor field $\textbf{A}$, called the textbftor potential.
 We have

 From Maxwell's third equation we derive

 then

 Since the rotor of a gradient is zero, we can write the quantity